blindpentester/FlexScanner/README.md

 # FlexScanner
-I built my own version of masscan scanner for updating my MongoDB project
+I built my own version of masscan for updating my MongoDB project, and i modified it to be an every day sort of scanner and removed the MongoDB part.

+Enjoy.